ktindiana/fetchsep/README.rst

 Create the full Benchmark dataset from scratch by running the scripts from the base fetchsep directory:

+Mac:

-* Mac: ./fetchsep/reference/CLEAR/deploy_CLEAR_Mac.sh
+    | ./fetchsep/reference/CLEAR/deploy_CLEAR_Mac.sh

+Linux:

-* Linux: ./fetchsep/reference/CLEAR/deploy_CLEAR_Linux.sh
+    | ./fetchsep/reference/CLEAR/deploy_CLEAR_Linux.sh

+Windows:

-* Windows: .\fetchsep\reference\CLEAR\deploy_CLEAR_Windows.bat
+    | .\fetchsep\reference\CLEAR\deploy_CLEAR_Windows.bat

 If you have already created the dataset once and you have the mean background solutions (everything in the output/idsep and plots/idsep folders), you can reprocess the SEP event analysis without having to rerun everything.
 Say you want to add a new event definition to your analysis (e.g. >10 MeV exceeds 100 pfu), you can modify the appropriate deploy script and rerun only the SEP analysis using the LISTS flag to skip the background calculation.

+Mac:

-* Mac: ./fetchsep/reference/CLEAR/deploy_CLEAR_Mac.sh LISTS
+    | ./fetchsep/reference/CLEAR/deploy_CLEAR_Mac.sh LISTS

+Linux:

-* Linux: ./fetchsep/reference/CLEAR/deploy_CLEAR_Linux.sh LISTS
+    | ./fetchsep/reference/CLEAR/deploy_CLEAR_Linux.sh LISTS

+Windows:

-* Windows: .\fetchsep\reference\CLEAR\deploy_CLEAR_Windows.bat LISTS
+    | .\fetchsep\reference\CLEAR\deploy_CLEAR_Windows.bat LISTS

 **Note:** The deploy_CLEAR_Mac.sh script shows each command step-by-step.
 This is a good primer on how to use FetchSEP.
 You can use these commands as an example and modify them to run other experiments, e.g. to produce a similar dataset for STEREO or SOHO, including applying thresholds to differential energy channels.

 **Note:** The CLEAR batch_event_list_* files were curated by hand to ensure that each time period to be analyzed contained on a quiet period or a single SEP event.
-If a user would like to follow this procedue to create their own list, the bin/fetchsep_prepare_obs command described above will perform full workflow for an experiment and make a rough draft of the batch_event_list file in the process.
+If a user would like to follow this procedue to create their own list, the bin/fetchsep_prepare_obs command described above will perform the full workflow for an experiment and make a rough draft of the batch_event_list file in the process.
 That batch file can be curated by the user and bin/fetchsep_prepare_obs can be run with the --StartPoint BATCH flag to reanalyze the individual quiet and SEP time periods without recalculating the mean backgrounds.

 Support